plaublin/intel_sgx_tutorial/README.md

 In summary,
 - to compile without SGX: `make -f Makefile.nosgx`;
 - to compile with SGX (hardware mode): `make -f Makefile.sgx`;
-- to compile with SGX (software mode): `SGX_MODE=SIM make -f Makefile.sgx`;
+- to compile with SGX (software mode): `SGX_MODE=SIM make -f Makefile.sgx`.
-- the binary compiled without SGX is called `main_nosgx` while the binary compiled with SGX is called `app_sgx`.

 #### How to run the application

+With the generated binary, `main_nosgx` without SGX or `app_sgx` with SGX, you can create an SQL database and execute arbitrary statements, entered from the command line (one statement per line).
+The database can either be stored in memory (using ":memory:" as its name) or on disk.
 The `input.txt` file contains a few SQL statements that you can use to test it:
 ```bash
 $ cat input.txt
 CREATE TABLE towns ( town VARCHAR(64), county VARCHAR(64), state VARCHAR(2) NOT NULL);